-Happy Birthday to HM Queen Anne-Marie of Greece who turns 70 on August 30th.
+Happy Birthday to HM Queen Anne-Marie of Greece!
 Consort to King Constantine II of Greece, the elegant and graceful Queen Anne-Marie, who has lived in exile for more than 40 years, has remained in regular attendance at glittering royal events, due to the Greek monarchs ties with European royal families.
 Her sister is the Queen of Denmark, a sister-in-law is Queen Sofia of Spain, her cousin is the King of Sweden, and other relatives include the King of Norway and the Duke of Edinburgh.

 Made from cabochon emeralds set in a mirrored ‘E’ design, Queen Anne Marie has frequently worn the grandest tiara in the Greek royal collection.
-Made from Romanov emeralds belonging Queen Olga, her granddaughter-in-law, Queen Elisabeth (nee Princess of Romania), converted the loss stones onto a tiara in the 1920s.
+Made from Romanov emeralds belonging Queen Olga, her granddaughter-in-law, Queen Elisabeth (nee Princess of Romania), converted the loose stones onto a tiara in the 1920s.
 After her divorce, they remained with the Greek royals, being worn next by Queen Fredericka, who wore the piece usually as a necklace, often with Queen Sophie’s Tiara.
 Queen Anne-Marie first wore the tiara at her pre-wedding ball, and has worn at many important occasions since.
-The tiara, along with its parure, was last worn in 2015, during the 75th Birthday celebrations of Queen Margrethe of Denmark, who is the sister of Queen Anne Marie.
+The tiara, along with its parure, was last worn in 2015, during the 75th Birthday celebrations of Queen Margrethe of Denmark.
+Learn More.